yysun/apprun/docs/README.md

 Try it online: [Simple Counter](https://jsfiddle.net/ap1kgyeb/2).

-To summarize abov, the two functions from AppRun (_app.run_ and _app.start_) are all you need to make an application of model-view-update architecture.
+To summarize above, the two functions from AppRun (_app.run_ and _app.start_) are all you need to make an application of model-view-update architecture.

 ## State Management